-- You will be asked to come to Parent/Teacher conferences to discuss your child's education. - You need to encourage your child to start and finish homework as independently as possible, but you may need to offer some help. - You are in charge of making sure homework is being done. - 2.
-At the Parent/Teacher conferences, if you hear your child needs extra help: - Ask what has been working and what has not. - Ask what you can do at home to help. - Refer your child for a special education evaluation, if needed.
+- You will be asked to come to Parent/Teacher conferences to discuss your child's education. - You need to encourage your child to start and finish homework as independently as possible, but you may need to offer some help. - You are in charge of making sure homework is being done.

+- Ask what has been working and what has not. - Ask what you can do at home to help. - Refer your child for a special education evaluation, if needed.